Skip to Content

 My Experience With Winter In Quebec City…

-I lived in Quebec City during the month of November and although this was only the start of winter in Quebec City, just know it doesn’t get better…
+I lived in Quebec City throughout the month of November, and although this was only the start of winter in Quebec City, just know it doesn’t get better…

 Needless to say, I got a very good idea of what Quebec City winters are like.
-I experienced full fledged snow storms and had to break out my top winter travel gear!
+I experienced beautiful sunny days to full fledged snow storms.

 P.S.
 These Are My Opinions!